-- o Discussions with children about their work and progress and identify next steps and targets. - Marking work with children and providing meaningful feedback in line with the school's marking policy; - A reward/achievement system; - o Review mechanisms (target setting involving children, parents/carers and staff); - o Children presenting their work to each other at celebration assembly; - Use of 'Assessment for Learning' strategies.
+- o Discussions with children about their work and progress and identify next steps and targets. - Marking work with children and providing meaningful feedback in line with the school's marking policy; - A reward/achievement system; - Review mechanisms (target setting involving children, parents/carers and staff); - o Children presenting their work to each other at celebration assembly; - Use of 'Assessment for Learning' strategies. - Begin to encourage children to think about their own learning and teaching them to set goals and monitor and evaluate their own academic progress using thinking skills.

-• To acknowledge that children's involvement in their own learning is a strong positive influence.
+To acknowledge that children's involvement in their own learning is a strong positive influence.

-- Staff are facilitators and stimulators as well as instructors: - o A learning environment that encourages choice and opportunities to explore own ideas; - o Encourage children to work collaboratively where appropriate; - o Children involved in their own target setting; - Use of 'Assessment for Learning' strategies.
+- Staff are facilitators and stimulators as well as instructors; - o A learning environment that encourages choice and opportunities to explore own ideas; - Encourage children to work collaboratively where appropriate; - Children involved in their own target setting; - Use of 'Assessment for Learning' strategies. - o Begin to use of Thinking Frames to develop the metacognitive knowledge in pupils.